Tai Chi Class Description

 Preventing Falls: How to Develop Community-based Fall Prevention Programs for Older Adults.

-Will County Senior Services is sponsoring a Tai Chi class in the Will County area.
+Senior Services of Will County is sponsoring Tai Chi classes in the Will County area.
 Classes are once a week for 12 weeks and will be held in Elwood, Joliet, and New Lenox.
-Donations of $30.00 are asked for a 12 week session.
+A 12 week session is $10 if you are a member or $30 if not.
 Check our Class Schedule page for times and dates.
 While anyone at any age can learn Tai Chi, for the purposes of this class students should be at least 50 years old.

 There is no special clothing, shoes or equipment.
 Comfortable is the name of the Tai Chi game.
 Prior experience is not necessary for the beginning classes.
 If you have practiced Tai chi in the past and are aware of the principles you might consider our intermediate or advanced classes in Joliet.
 Classes are one hour a week for twelve weeks.
 We take a two week break and then start another twelve week session.
 Sessions are continuous throughout the year as long as we have students who are willing to learn the art.